comet-dot-photos/comet-dot-photos/README.md

 filtering the dataset via properties such as incidence angle or emission angle, performing the initial pass on determining spatial image matches, and requesting various data from the server.
 The server is responsible for only delivering data files and the final step of visibility determination.
-This final step of visibility determination uses the large pre-computed visibility table described above, which is too large to transport to the client (see [The Data Files](#the-data-files)).
+This final step of visibility determination uses the pre-computed visibility table described above, which is too large to transport to the client (see [The Data Files](#the-data-files)).
 This client-server model, using a browser for user-interaction and rendering, also made it easier to support a cross-platform program (Windows, Macs, and Linux) with a consistent user experience,